-I have been an Interior Architect and Interior Designer for over 25 years working on both commercial and residential projects in the UK, Europe, Australia and Asia-Pacific region.
+I have been an Interior Designer for over 25 years working on both commercial and residential projects in the UK, Europe, Australia and Asia-Pacific region.

 Over the last 13 years, I have been working with residential homeowners with a focus on creating healthier homes and consulting to tourism businesses and Architectural companies on commercial projects, hotel design and accommodation projects in remote or humid locations.

 I hold a Bachelor of Arts in Interior Design from Nottingham Trent University in the UK.
 I have completed the following subjects of Advanced Diploma of Building Biology at the Australian College of Environmental Studies (Mould Testing Technician, Children’s’ Environmental Health, Building Design, Building Materials and Finishes) and I am currently enrolled as a PhD Candidate at QUT.

 Since starting my PhD, I have taught Interior Architecture at QUT.